Outcomes and Accreditations

 What to Score...

-The FIM (Functional Independence Measure) scores and Function Modifier scores should reflect the patient's actual performance of the activity, not what the patient should be able to do, not a simulation of the activity, or not what they are expected to do in a different environment.
+The Quality Indicator scores should reflect the patient's actual performance of the activity, not what the patient should be able to do, not a simulation of the activity, or not what they are expected to do in a different environment.

 The concept of Burden of Care

-Refers to type and amount of assistance required for a disabled individual to perform basic life activities effectively.
+Refers to type and amount of assistance required for an individual to perform basic life activities effectively.